victor-nuzhniy/vpn_service/README.md

 ###Running service locally.
-1. If the service is run with development server and used locally, be sure that HOST value in .env file is equal to 127.0.0.1:8000 (or other values of host and port, which you use running dev server).
-2. Using docker-compose HOST must be 127.0.0.1:8000 (gunicorn will be run on that host and port).
+1. Using docker-compose HOST can be 127.0.0.1:8000 (gunicorn will be run on that host and port) or 127.0.0.1 - nginx is configured that way.
-3. In case of empty value public ip will be used.
-4. In development domain name in .env must be used there.
-5. Running with virtual env postgres host and port should be changed with localhost and 8778 respectfully, celery .env host settings should be changed to localhost.
+2. Running with virtual env postgres host and port should be changed with localhost and 8778 respectfully, celery .env host settings should be changed to localhost.